 Ward C. Miner was born on July 3, 1882 in Greene County, PA, the son of Andrew Jackson and Mary Louise (Johnston) Miner.
 He was an early professional photographer in our family, and an early resident of Wyoming and Colorado.

 In 1888, as a five-year-old, Ward moved with his parents to near Hundred, Wetzel County, WV.
-In 1898, they moved again to Chartiers Twp., Washington County, PA, and lived on the farm of Alexander Gaston.
-In 1901, the family moved again, to a rented house on Broad Street in Washington, PA.
+In 1898, they moved again to Chartiers Township, Washington County, PA, and lived as tenants on the farm of Alexander Gaston

 With his family, Ward joined the West Washington Methodist Episcopal Church, where his brother Harry O. Miner and sister Emma White sang in the choir.
 Many of their Bedillion cousins were members of the church as well.